Kunjaliyan: Plot

 Jayaraman is popularly known as Kunjaliyan (young brother-in-law) in Gopalapuram, a village on the Kerala–Tamil Nadu border.
 He is the younger brother of three sisters.
 The sisters have been caring for him as their own child since the death of their parents.
 Jayaraman was the pet of his sisters and was not interested in doing any job.
 He is lazy.
 Everything was perfect until the sisters got married.
 The brothers-in-law were not interested in Jayaraman, neither were his uncle and two aunts.
 One day, Jayaraman leaves Gopalapuram to become rich.
 Somehow, he reached Dubai and managed to get a job as a camel herder.
 Unfortunately, he got terminated from his job due to the global recession.
 He is forced to return to Gopalapuram but is not interested in returning to his village without being a millionaire.

-Now, Jayaraman is returning to his village considering the advice of Preman, his best friend in Dubai.
-However, he is shocked to see the warm welcome by his family members at the airport.
-Everyone is trying to take their young brother-in-law/nephew to their home.
-Why are they showing this much interest in him now than before?
-That question is what remains to be answered.
+Jayaraman is returning to his village considering the advice of Preman.
+He is shocked to see the warm welcome by his family members at the airport and everyone is trying to take their him to their home.